nocksock/baggage.nvim/ROADMAP.md

 - [x] add commands
     - [x] `:Baggage` to open a split of terminal and docs in a new tab with guidance on how to use git to update plugins
-    - [ ] Press enter on commands to paste them into th terminal
-    - [ ] Q in that window to close both and remove buffers

 ## 0.4.0 Examples